Elias Díaz Player Props: Rockies vs. Athletics

 Athletics Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Athletics pitching staff ranks 23rd in MLB.
+- The 8.2 strikeouts per nine innings compiled by the Athletics pitching staff ranks 24th in MLB.

-- The Athletics have a 5.86 team ERA that ranks last among all league pitching staffs.
+- The Athletics' 5.85 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to give up the most home runs in baseball (146 total, 1.4 per game).
+- Athletics pitchers combine to give up 147 total home runs at a rate of 1.4 per game (second-most in baseball).

-- In his last appearance on Saturday, the lefty tossed 5 2/3 innings against the Houston Astros, giving up five earned runs while surrendering eight hits.
+- In his last time out on Sunday against the Houston Astros, the righty threw 5 1/3 innings, allowing one earned run while surrendering five hits.

+- The 29-year-old has amassed a 5.06 ERA and 9.2 strikeouts per nine innings in 10 games this season, while giving up a batting average of .297 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.